kendru/learn-cljs/content/section-0/lesson-4-expressions-and-evaluation.md

 5. S-expressions can be nested
 6. Just because an s-expression is syntactically valid does not guarantee that it will run.

-At this point, we can begin to see that all of the parehtneses serve a purpose after all (even this author had his doubts at first).
+At this point, we can begin to see that all of the parentheses serve a purpose after all (even this author had his doubts at first).
 They provide a consistent and explicit structure for evaluating any code.
 While other programming languages generally have separate syntax for function calls, math and logic